fhnw-iot-4ia/iot-project-iot_plants/README.md

 1) ESP8266 is used in field to monitor plants.
 2) Every x minutes, the ESP sends the sensor data to ThingSpeak API.
 3) The Webservice (written in Angular) displays all relevant information to the user and gives the possibility to set the threshold for moisture-sensor based on plant.
-4) The Java Service takes the threshold and monitors the sensor information from ThingSpeak API.
+4) The Plants Service monitors the threshold as well as the sensor information from ThingSpeak API.
-5) If the threshold is reached, the Service sents the "Give some water" signal to the ESP using MQTT service, which was set up on a Raspberry Pi 3+ running hassio home assistant: mqtt.cudemo.ch
+5) If the threshold is reached, the Service sents the "1" signal to the ESP using MQTT service, which was set up on a Raspberry Pi 3+ running hassio home assistant: mqtt.cudemo.ch.
+This signal is being repeated until the threshold is back to normal.
-6) Furthermore, the service sents an SMS to the users.
+6) Furthermore, the service sents an SMS and/or e-mail notification to the users.
 7) The ESP then reacts to the event.
+8) If the sensor information is higher than the threshold defined via webservice, the Plants service reacts to it by sending the "0" signal to the ESP using MQTT.

 ## Submission deadline